-With the Proposed Action, only benches, trees, and other design elements would be added to the project site, and all structures would be less than 50 feet tall.
-Consequently, the Proposed Action would not result in any significant adverse impacts by casting shadows on publicly-accessible open space or sun-sensitive historic resources, and no further analysis is required.
+With the Proposed Project, only benches, trees, street lights, and other design elements would be added to the project site.
+Consequently, the Proposed Project would not result in any significant adverse impacts by casting shadows on publicly-accessible open space or sun-sensitive historic resources, and no further analysis is required.